nreese/enhanced_tilemap/README.md

 ### Add Markers to map
 Allows for the placement of markers on the tilemap.
 Markers are displayed when in the visualization panel or the dashboard panel.
 Markers can only be added and removed when in the visualization panel.

+### Geo Polygon Query support
+Click the polygon icon and draw a polygon on the map.
+The enhanced tilemap plugin will create a geo_polygon filter using this polygon.

 ### Load geohash grids without blocking user interface
 The existing tilemap loads all of the geohash grids at a single time.
 This can result in adding hundreds or even thousands of DOM elements at a single time.
 The browser is locked up while this process occurs.